A system for all urgent care settings

 Symphony is the market leading clinical system for urgent and emergency care, supporting patient management, tracking and clinical workflow.
 By providing busy teams with the information they need at the point of care, Symphony enables faster, safer and more efficient working.

-The system supports 111 first, same day emergency care (SDEC) workflows.
 Electronic appointment booking functionality enables the 111 service to book directly into multiple departments and the built in GP Connect Viewer provides access to patients’ complete medical history.
 All these work together to quickly flow patients through the urgent care footprint, and avoid funnelling all pathways through the emergency department.

 Supporting same day emergency care